nalej/docs/tutorials/dockerappinnalej.md

 ### Web Interface

 How can we know if the instance is already up?
-Well, the info is right there in the Application View.
+Well, the info is right there in the Application view.
 The list of instances may seem daunting, but all we have to do is use the **Search** box to find a string in the name of our app \(or in a tag, or anywhere really\), and there it is.
 And once we find it, the **Status** column will tell us the current status of the app.
 If it's "RUNNING", we're ready to go!

 ![Finding our instance in the &quot;Instances&quot; list](../.gitbook/assets/pings.png)